hjonnala/project-posenet/FAQ.md

 </details>

-#### Are there plans to add project-posenet support to Windows OS host?
+#### Are there any plans to add project-posenet support to Windows OS host?
 <details>
 <summary>No</summary>
  <br>